Metazome

 Overview

-Metazome is a joint project of the Department of Energy's Joint Genome Institute and the Center for Integrative Genomics to facilitate comparative genomic studies amongst metazoans.
+Metazome is a joint project of the Department of Energy's and the to facilitate comparative genomic studies amongst metazoans.
 Clusters of orthologous and paralogous genes that represent the modern descendents of ancestral gene sets are constructed at key phylogenetic nodes.
 These clusters allow easy access to clade specific orthology/paralogy relationships as well as clade specific genes and gene expansions.
 As of version 2.0.4, Metazome provides access to twenty-four sequenced and annotated metazoan genomes, clustered at nine evolutionarily significant nodes.
 Where possible, each gene has been annotated with PFAM, KOG, KEGG, and PANTHER assignments, and publicly available annotations from RefSeq, UniProt, Ensembl, and JGI are hyper-linked and searchable.

 Included Organisms